Muhaddil/FiveM-MilageVehicleFailure/README.md

 ## Features

-- **Engine Failure**: Completely disables the vehicle's engine and turns it off.
+- **Motor Failure**: Completely disables the vehicle's engine by turning it off and reducing engine health to zero.
+After 30 seconds, the engine cools down and returns to normal.

-- **Tire Burst**: Randomly causes one of the vehicle's tires to burst.
+- **Tire Burst**: Randomly causes one of the vehicle's tires to burst, if the tires can burst.
+The player is notified when a tire has burst.

-- **Power Loss**: Reduces the engine power of the vehicle significantly.
+- **Power Loss**: Significantly reduces the engine power of the vehicle for 20 seconds.
+After that, the power is restored to its normal level.

+- **Petrol Loss**: Causes a fuel leak in the vehicle.
+The player is notified of the gasoline loss.

+- **Transmission Failure**: Temporarily disables the transmission by turning off the engine and reducing engine health.
+After 25 seconds, the transmission is repaired, and the engine is turned back on.

+- **Battery Drain**: Drains the vehicle's battery completely, turning off the engine.
+After 60 seconds, the battery recharges and the engine restarts.

+- **Radiator Leak**: Increases the engine temperature by 50 degrees due to a radiator leak.
+After 30 seconds, the leak is sealed, and the temperature returns to normal.

+- **Brake Failure**: Activates the vehicle's brakes and handbrake, simulating brake failure.
+After 20 seconds, the brakes are repaired.

+- **Suspension Damage**: Lowers the suspension height of the vehicle due to damage.
+After 30 seconds, the suspension is repaired, and the height returns to normal.

+- **Alternator Failure**: Reduces the battery health due to alternator malfunction.
+After 30 seconds, the alternator is repaired, and battery health improves.

+- **Transmission Fluid Leak**: Causes a leak in the transmission fluid, reducing its health.
+After 25 seconds, the leak is repaired, and transmission health is restored.

+- **Clutch Failure**: Temporarily lowers the clutch's efficiency, affecting gear shifting.
+After 20 seconds, the clutch is repaired.

+- **Fuel Filter Clogged**: Decreases the vehicle's fuel level by 50 units due to a clogged fuel filter.
+After 20 seconds, the filter is cleaned, and fuel level is restored.

 ## Requirements